Here at your Students’ Union we host assessment centres regularly during term time.

 What can I expect to happen at an Assessment Centre?

-Our Assessment Centres are fun, help you relax and give you a great opportunity to show off your strengths and skills.
-The main exercise is in a group – you’ll take part in various tasks along with other applicants.
+Our Assessment Centres are a half day of activities which are fun, designed to help you relax and give you a great opportunity to show off your strengths and skills.
+The main exercises are in a group, where you’ll take part in various tasks along with other applicants.

 What should I bring with me to an Assessment Centre